Popular Destinations

 Credit card vs. debit card vs. pre-paid

-What's "refundable" mean in this context
+What "refundable" means in this context

-• "Pre-authorization of $XYZ for incidentals" — the hold; refundable
+• "Pre-authorization of $XYZ for incidentals" (the hold, refundable)

-• "Authorization to charge for damages" — same thing, refundable
+• "Authorization to charge for damages" (same thing, refundable)

-• "Settlement" — the actual charge at checkout against the pre-auth
+• "Settlement" (the actual charge at checkout against the pre-auth)

-• "Release" — the unused portion coming back to your available balance
+• "Release" (the unused portion coming back to your available balance)

 How to make the release faster